 The DB6NT LO provides a 116 MHz out at the "REF OUT" port and is intended to be used with the 2m to 10m mixer which is also included in the 76 GHz transverter.
 In the interest of minimizing the chance of "injury" to the 76 GHz transverter, I decided to use the "IF OUT" port at 2m and the low power option at the "IF/IN" port and drive the transverter with the W1GHZ Miniverter- F which Paul designed for the Flex-1500.
 I just use the 116 MHz LO to drive the Miniverter.
-Since the Elecraft KX-3 does not have a low power transmit port, I added a Downeast Microwave TC board at 28 MHz to interface the KX-3 to the Miniverter.
-If for some reason I run too much 10m IF power in, I will only harm the IF board and not the 76 GHz transverter.
+Since the Elecraft KX-3 does not have a low power transmit port, I will need to add a small IF switching circuit at 28 MHz to interface the KX-3 to the Miniverter.
+If for some reason I run too much 10m IF power in, I will only harm the Miniverter and not the 76 GHz transverter.
 I call it cheap insurance.
-I also ran the PTT line out the IF port to the KX-3 using Bias Tees to minimize forgetting to hook up the PTT line.
+I also plan to run the PTT line out the IF port to the KX-3 using Bias Tees to minimize forgetting to hook up the PTT line.